-

 - Lets you rotate beans daily with minimal re-dial effort

-- Budget-friendly, usable even with quality pre-ground coffee³
+- Budget/Beginner friendly, usable even with quality pre-ground coffee³

 - Less sensitive to dose and tamp consistency / weight / technique